PeeBs68/pands-problem-sheet/README.md

 Summary: Read in a 10 character account number and output the number with the last 4 digits showing as input and the others replaced with XXXXXX.
 Do likewise with a string of any length.

 Details: This script is split into two sections.
-The first part is to take in a 10 character string as input, replace the first six characters with the character 'X' and output the result.
+1) The first part is to take in a 10 character string as input, replace the first six characters with the character 'X' and output the result.
 We assume that the input is indeed 10 characters and no validation on the length is required.
+We use a simple method of stripping out the last four characters and added 6*"X" to the beginning.

 The second part of this script is to take in a string of any length and again only printing the last four digits as inputed and replacing the rest with 'X'.
 We follow the same structure as in part1 above but check the length of the string after it has been inputed to identify how many characters we need to replace (Length-4).
-We then replace this with the equivalent number of "X" charactes and combine with the last 4 to get the result
+We then replace this with the equivalent number of "X" charactes and combine with the last 4 to get the result.
+If 4 or less characters are entered then the code will not seem to do anything - it needs a minimum of 5 characters to work correctly.

 Additional Links referenced for this task:
 Details on string slicing from - https://www.w3schools.com/python/python_strings_slicing.asp and examples here https://stackoverflow.com/questions/52408105/masking-part-of-a-string